mlteal/ml-publishing-checklist/README.md

 The array passed via the contains the key => attributes array for each item.
 This format must be maintained and returned for the checklist items to be found and available.

+Forked from/inspired by the Post Type Requirements Checklist by David Winter (https://wordpress.org/plugins/post-type-requirements-checklist/)